This is a complete list of NPS survey best practices.

-- For general relationship NPS surveys, target the end users, unless you’re selling entreprise SaaS software and your single point of contact is the decision maker.
+- For general relationship NPS surveys, target the end-users, unless you’re selling enterprise SaaS software and your single point of contact is the decision-maker.

 If you’re fixing some bugs or releasing new features that were requested by more users, you can survey only a segment of your customer base.
 Once you have a general feeling of how the change is perceived, you can roll out additional surveys.

 In B2C SaaS products, the end-user is the buyer, so all the surveys should be sent to them.
 For transactional NPS surveys, you can follow the guidelines from the previous point.